-- Co-authored the mitigation plan used to convince the U.S. Justice Department not to indict a major insurance company.
+- Co-authored the mitigation plan used to convince the Justice Department not to indict an insurer.

-- Represented various insurers in internal investigations and negotiation of non-prosecution agreements with regulators.
+- Various insurers in internal investigations and negotiation of non-prosecution agreements.

 Representative General Litigation Matters

 - Principal shareholder of Tiger Electronics, defense of a $100+ million securities fraud and duress lawsuit related to the sale of Tiger Electronics to Hasbro.

 - Chairman of leading financial services holding company, prosecution of fraud lawsuit against a hedge fund.

-- Dish Network, in a dispute with a supplier of componentry used in the manufacture of its satellite television transceivers.
+- Dish Network, in a dispute with a supplier of componentry used in the manufacture of satellite transceivers.

 Representative Debtor Restructuring Matters

-- Ambac Financial Group, Inc. & Ambac Assurance Corporation, in the former’s chapter 11 restructuring and the latter in its restructuring and the creation, administration and rehabilitation of a segregated account of certain assets and liabilities, in what was described by U.S. News & World Report as "the biggest bankruptcy of the year."
+- Ambac Financial Group, Inc. & Ambac Assurance Corporation, in the restructuring and the creation, administration and rehabilitation of a segregated account of insurance liabilities, in what was described by U.S. News & World Report as "the biggest bankruptcy of the year."

 - HA-LO Industries, Inc., the country’s leading promotional products distributor, in its chapter 11 restructuring.

-- Murray Energy Corporation, the country’s largest privately held coal mining company, in its out-of-court restructuring.
+- Murray Energy Corporation, in the coal mining company’s out-of-court restructuring.

 - Leading life insurance company, in its out-of-court restructuring.

 Other Representative Restructuring & Insolvency Matters

-- LandAmerica Financial Group, Inc., representing Fidelity National Financial, Inc. in its contested acquisition of Commonwealth Land Title Insurance Company and Lawyers Title Insurance Corporation, which required approval of the Bankruptcy Court administering the parent holding company, the Nebraska state court administering the rehabilitation cases of the target companies, three state insurance commissioners and the Federal Trade Commission.
+- LandAmerica Financial Group, Inc., representing Fidelity National Financial, Inc. in its contested acquisition of Commonwealth Land Title Insurance Company and Lawyers Title Insurance Corporation, which required approval of the Bankruptcy Court administering the parent holding company’s chapter 11 case, the Nebraska state court administering the rehabilitation cases of the target companies, three state insurance commissioners and the Federal Trade Commission.

 - Aviza Technology, Inc., representing Applied Materials in its acquisition of the debtor's patent portfolio.

 - Fleetwood Enterprises, Inc., representing indenture trustee Deutsche Bank Trust Company Americas in the chapter 11 restructuring and liquidation of this manufacturer of recreational vehicles and fabricated housing.